 Does PVD coating add substantial costs to my product?

 A common misconception with a physical vapor deposition (PVD) finish is that PVD coating costs are high and will add substantial cost to a manufactured part.
 While having a small volume of parts coated by a by a PVD service vendor can be expensive, coating cost per part can drop drastically when you purchase PVD equipment and bring the process in-house.
-VaporTech® manufactures PVD batch coating systems that are capable of quickly coating both small or large volumes of parts.
+VaporTech® is a PVD coating machine manufacturer that builds systems capable of quickly coating both small or large volumes of parts.
 Depending on the part dimensions, our larger coating systems, such as the new VT-3000i™, can coat hundreds of parts in one batch.
 For decorative PVD applications on consumer products, this means PVD coating costs can often be measured in cents, not dollars.

 The costs of operating a PVD coating system include the coating source material, electricity, common gases (such as nitrogen and argon), and periodic maintenance.
 The source material is often a metal such as zirconium, chromium or titanium.
 In many applications, the source material may last for months before the need for replacement.
 The PVD coating source material is usually the highest cost consumable.
 All VaporTech systems use a cylindrical source with a high utilization system, which minimizes wasted material and lowers cost.
 System maintenance is straightforward and includes only periodic maintenance and cleaning performed by your staff, with more significant maintenance activity with our experts is only required annually.
 In the long run, you can decrease your spending by purchasing a system of your own versus outsourcing PVD services.

 To buy one of our coating machines, give us a call at (303) 652-8500.

 What types of parts can I coat?